 How Long Do Oscar Fish Live?

-Oscar fish lifespan is nearly 20 years if kept in a healthy environment and fed well.
-You can buy Oscar (fish) from any pet store, and a healthy Oscar cichlid can be bought at $10.
+Oscar fish live nearly 20 years if kept in a healthy environment and fed well.
+You can buy Oscar (fish) from any pet store, and a healthy Oscar cichlid costs $10.

 Oscar Fish Behavior

 The Oscars dwell in the mid-level of the tank but are quite territorial.
-They will destroy anything that comes in their way.
-They can also be seen spending time in the bottom, uprooting plants and decorations, or searching the food.
-The personality of oscar cichlids is different from other fishes.
+They will destroy anything that comes their way.
+They can also be seen spending time at the bottom, uprooting plants and decorations, or searching for food.
+Oscar cichlids’ personalities are different from those of other fish.

-Their aggression can be seen at peak during the mating season, while feeding, and also if the tank is overcrowded.
-It can be controlled by choosing the right mates for them and keeping the number of fishes as low as possible.
+Their aggression is at its peak during the mating season, while feeding, and if the tank is overcrowded.
+It can be controlled by choosing the right mates for them and keeping the number of fish as low as possible.

 Types of Oscar Fish

-The Oscar fish can become large, and most of the species can reach up to 12 inches.
-It quickly becomes fully mature, the oscar fish growth rate is one inch per month, comparing its long lifespan.
+The Oscar fish can become large, and most species can reach up to 12 inches.
+It quickly becomes fully mature.
+The Oscar fish’s growth rate is one inch per month compared to its long lifespan.

-Their long oval body is usually found covered in vivid patterns with bright or bold coloration.
-Their fins have a fan-like look with dorsal and anal fin extending along the body.
+Their long oval body is usually covered in vivid patterns with bright or bold coloration.
+Their fins have a fan-like look, with dorsal and anal fins extending along the body.

-The male and females look alike and only be distinguished by taking a closer look at their genitals.
-It makes them monomorphic.
+The males and females look alike and can only be distinguished by examining their genitals closer.
+This makes them monomorphic.

 The experts have created many varieties of Oscars by breeding them in captivity.
 The original Oscars have irregular black and orange splotches over their body.
-They are also recognized as Tiger Oscar fish, but the color may change with time.
+They are also considered Tiger Oscar fish, but the color may change with time.

-The Oscars are now found in other different colors as well.
+Oscars are now found in other different colors as well.
 The species with solid red or yellow colorations are called Red Oscar fish and Lemon Oscar fish, respectively.
-They are found to have either black or white fins that add charm to their appearance.
+They have either black or white fins that add charm to their appearance.

 Another famous choice among Oscar lovers is Albino Oscar fish that has bold white color all over their body.